Path length: 11.8 miles

 There was 1 fatality.
 A man died a few days after the twister hit his trailer home.

-We gathered information for this event from the SPC & NCDC Databases and Thomas Grazulis in Significant Tornadoes and found the following differences:
+We gathered information for this event from the SPC & NCDC Databases, the December 1976 Storm Data Narrative and Thomas Grazulis in Significant Tornadoes and found the following differences:

 - SPC/NCDC have an 11.8 mile path length.